xierunzhi/CytoTalk/README.md

 type (dashed lines for crosstalk, solid for intracellular).

-If we want to be more formal with the pathway analysis, we can look at some scores for each neighborhood in the “analysis” folder.
+If we want to be more formal with the pathway analysis, we can look at some scores for each neighborhood in the “pathways” folder.
 This folder provides extracted subnetworks, based on the “PCSF\_Network.txt” file.
-Additionally, the “PathwayScores.txt” file contains a summary of the neighborhood size for each pathway, along with empirical test values that are found by taking random subnetworks from the “IntegratedNetwork.cfg” configuration file, which is used as input to the PCSF algorithm. p-Values for node prizes (want to maximize) and edge costs (want to minimize) are calculated separately.
+Additionally, the “PathwayScores.txt” file in the “analysis” folder contains a summary of the neighborhood size for each pathway, along with empirical test values that are found by taking random subnetworks from the “IntegratedNetwork.cfg” configuration file, which is used as input to the PCSF algorithm. p-Values for node prizes (want to maximize) and edge costs (want to minimize) are calculated separately.

 Finally, we can take a look at some of the textual output.
 Most of the text files found in the output folder are used for intermediate